garylirocks/quickrefs/azure-networking.markdown

   - A manager instance could be associated to multiple management groups and subscriptions (could be **cross-tenant**)
   - A vnet could be targeted by multiple manager instances
 - Cost: you pay per subscription per AVNM instance, so if a subscription is included in two AVNM instances, you pay for it twice
-- Entities: Network Groups, Configurations (Connectivity or Security Admin)
+- Entities: Network Groups, Configurations (Connectivity, Security Admin, Routing)
 - Support vWAN in preview

 ### Network groups